-The world's most secure systems have been breached - i.e. FBI, Zoom, Facebook and Sony.
-As these large corporations, who have the budget for high tech cyber security, are able to be hacked, then it is more than likely that a hacker will be able to hack an SME company.
-Criminals see these SME companies as quick and easy money given the low security measures in place.
+The world's biggest companies have been breached - i.e. FBI, Facebook and Sony.
+If these companies with massive budgets for high tech cyber security professionals and products are able to be hacked, then it is likely that a hacker will be able to gain access to an SME company who have relatively smaller budgets for cyber and data security.
+Hackers see SME companies as quick and easy money given the low security measures that they are able to put place.